rpuntaie/rollarch/README.rst

 Based on
 `archibold <https://github.com/WebReflection/archibold.io/tree/gh-pages>`__.

+Status:

-Status: Tested and works for Virtualbox (EFI and BIOS) and BIOS PC.
+- Tested and works for
+  - Virtualbox (EFI and BIOS) and
+  - BIOS PC
+- I have no EFI PC:
+  If you are about to install Arch on an EFI PC, try it and report in Issues.